neuml/txtai/docs/embeddings.md

 path: string
 ```

 Required field that sets the path for a vectors model.
-When method set to _transformers_, this must be a path to a Hugging Face transformers model.
+When method set to _transformers_, this must be a path to a Hugging Face Transformers model.
 Otherwise,
 it must be a path to a local word embeddings model.

 ### tokenize